ibero-unesc/ibero-unesc.github.io/README.md

 ## Licença

-Distribuído sobb a licença MIT.
+Distribuído sob a licença MIT.

 ## Autores